Shimano Saragosa 8000 - For Quality Saltwater Fishing Experiences

 Angler’s Gear would think by now the Shimano corporation would have updated the reel at least to some degree, but this may be a case of ‘If it ain’t broke, don’t try to fix it.’
 Continue reading to find out what this is the case for this particular Shimano spinning reel.

-It was only last year that Shimano came out with the new flagship Simano Stella line, a strong recommendation for any angler interested in facing off against saltwater fish.
+It was only last year that Shimano came out with the new flagship Shimano Stella line, a strong recommendation for any angler interested in facing off against saltwater fish.

 Shimano Saragosa 8000 Specs

-The body and frame of aluminum and the rotor of the XGT7 graphite, Shimano adds its X-Ship bearing pinion gear and larger drive gear for smooth and effortless, as much as that is possible, cranking ability for lifting leviathans from the depths.
+With the body and frame of aluminum and the rotor of the XGT7 graphite, Shimano adds its X-Ship bearing pinion gear and larger drive gear for smooth and effortless, as much as that is possible, cranking ability for lifting leviathans from the depths.
 There are other proprietary Shimano components – the X-Shield and X-Protect – to keep saltwater where it belongs.
-The Cross Carbon drag has the same feature, and it is quite simple to crank down the drag for a fight ending scenario.
+The Cross Carbon drag has the same feature, and it is quite simple to crank down the drag for a fight-ending scenario.

-Hagane bodies are on all of the Saragosa lines from the 1000 to the 8000.
+Hagane bodies are on all of the Saragosa lines from 1000 to 8000.
 It casts easily, perfect for the novice, with the Varispeed line laying and ARC coil.

-The Saragosa SW, saltwater, are upgraded a bit more with its drag – 44 lbs. and will stop anything in the sea short of a sinking bus.
+The Saragosa SW, saltwater, is upgraded a bit more with its drag – 44 lbs. and will stop anything in the sea short of a sinking bus.